matt-bailey/silverstripe-widget-latesttweets/README.md

 To use the widget you will also need to create a Twitter App: https://dev.twitter.com/apps

+##Installation & Usage

+Simply drop the folder into the root directory of your SilverStripe site and run a `/dev/build`.
+You will then see the widget in your list of available widgets.

+You will of course need the [SilverStripe Widgets module](https://github.com/silverstripe/silverstripe-widgets) installed and a widget area in your template.

+Because the new Twitter API v 1.1 requires all calls to be authenticated you will also need to [create a Twitter app](https://dev.twitter.com/apps) in order to create the neccessary tokens.

 ##Screenshots

 ![Latest tweets widget - Frontend screen grab](https://dl.dropbox.com/u/35123605/GitHub/latesttweets-frontend.gif)